|

 of spousal support results, with the ability to reasonably predict

 the general end-result subject to certain limited adjustments.
+2. Income

-We’re done with budgets if we use the SSAG.
+Sharing as the Basic Structure We’re done with budgets if we use the SSAG.
 At least they

 won’t play a primary role any more because the key consideration